jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-server-functionality-guide.md

 - **None** - the default; all searching and filtering will take place on the client.

-- **AdvancedSearch** - runs just the [`AdvancedSearch` Function](../functions/advanced-search-function.md) on the server but all other search (e.g. Quick Search) and filter (e.g. Column Filters) related Functions on the client.
+- **AdvancedSearch** - runs just the [`AdvancedSearch` Function](../functions/advanced-search-function.md) on the server but filtering will take place on the client.
 (This is a popular option).

-- **AllSearch** - runs all search and filtering functions on the server (i.e. Advanced Search, Quick Search, Column Filters etc)
+- **AllSearch** - runs all search and filtering functions on the server (i.e. Advanced Search, Column Filters etc)

 - **AllSearchandSort** - runs all search and filtering functions on the server and will also run all sorting on the server.